DGRC-PT/cluster_specific_split_read_finder/README.md

 ## Notes:

++ The tool outputs all the reads where the sum of the chunks is higher than 80% of the read lenght
++ To take into account insertions on the breakpoint regions, reads with only one chunk mapping, but that chunk consisting in at least 68% of the total read length, are ouputted.
 + The tool was tested for translocations, inversions, deletions, duplications and insertions.
 For complex rearrangements one may decompose the rearrangement into simpler ones.
 + The tool was developed for small reads, but can, be used for bigger reads, including mate-pair variable size reads
 + Depending on the size of the regions and the coverage of the library, this tool might take a while to run
 + The results are outputed to the terminal prompt.
 The user may change that by adding to the end of the comand "> split_read.results"
 + Results may be validated manually based on the plausibility of their genomic positions, their orientation relative to each other, to the karyotype and to the reciprocal breakpoint.
++ Depending on the data coverage, this tool may be more sucessfull or less

 ## License: